agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 The key idea is to describe the possible interactions with the API as [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) which can be automatically explored.

-The entry point of the `cornichon-check` DSL is reached by mixing the trait `CheckDsl` which exposes the following function:
+The entry point for random model exploration is the following function in the DSL:

 `def check_model[A, B, C, D, E, F](maxNumberOfRuns: Int, maxNumberOfTransitions: Int)(modelRunner: ModelRunner[A, B, C, D, E, F])`